Preventing and Treating Gum Disease: A Comprehensive Guide

 3. Stress Management:

 Chronic stress weakens the immune system, making it harder for the body to fight off infections, including gum disease.
-Practice stress-reduction techniques like meditation or yoga.
+Practice stress-reduction techniques, such as meditation or yoga.

 4. Chew Sugar-Free Gum: